-I was in Singapore in October for the Gastech Singapore 2015 for a very interesting week.
+I was in Singapore in October for the Gastech Singapore 2015 for a very interesting week learning about many things, including LNG engineering.

 Celebrating 50 years as an independent nation, Singapore has been ranked the number one country for “ease of doing business” for the past nine years by the World Bank.
 Singapore is very cosmopolitan; you can see different types of people living harmoniously and easily interacting with each other.
 My trip included some wonderful sights such as the “Gardens by the Bay” and the Arts & Science Museum’s “Welcoming Hand.”
 I appreciated these both as engineering marvels considering environmental / sustainable objectives.
 And, yes, I also appreciated the excellent food with a diversity of choices including Chinese, Indian, Malay, Indonesian, Italian, Peranakan, Spanish, French, Thai and, of course, the ever-present “fusion” which can mean whatever you like.